 - 1. If you miss a lot of classes without an acceptable excuse, you will be asked to withdraw from a course. - 2.
-Acceptable reasons for absence include: - illness with parental or medical proof; - death in your immediate family; - participating in traditional or land-based activities that are seasonal and must take place at that time. - 3.
+Acceptable reasons for absence include:

+- illness with parental or medical proof; - · death in your immediate family; - participating in traditional or land-based activities that are seasonal and must take place at that time. - 3.
 Unacceptable reasons for absences include: - sleeping in; - having to babysit, do laundry, or other home responsibilities; - escorting family members to hospital or medical appointments. - 4.
 You are expected to be on time, every time. - If you are more than five minutes late you are marked late. - If you are more than 30 minutes late you may be marked absent for that morning or afternoon.
 However, you should still come to school because the lessons still need to be completed. - 5.
 You can request an alarm clock from KiHS if you need it to help you get to school on time. - 6.
 All KiHS students sign in and out of the classroom as they would in the work world where they are paid by the hour.
-Signing in and out is also done for the five-minute break and in the
+Signing in and out is also done for the five-minute break and in the evenings.

-- evenings.
 If you leave during a class session without agreement from your teacher, you will be considered absent and marked absent. - 7.
 For those who work from a location other than a KiHS classroom, attendance is still mandatory.
 Students are accountable for making sure they attend courses online or by being present in the classroom (9 a.m. to 12 p.m., 1 p.m. to 4:30 p.m., or the equivalent).
 Online student attendance will be monitored by the community classroom teacher-mentor.
 Communication time that is spent with the student's mentor/teachers such as the use of phone or email and regular completion of coursework, will also be considered towards online attendance. - 8.
 Succeeding in a course means completing your assignments.
 If you miss class for any reason (even illness), you will need to catch up on your work.
 This may mean working at home or coming to evening classes.
-This will be your responsibility, and it is a very important part of being a successful student.
+This will be your responsibility, and it is a very important part of being a successful student. - 9.
+The mentors or classroom assistants contact students and their parents if the students do not come to school or log in online to do their work.
+If students are not coming to school regularly, the mentor or classroom assistant may contact the KiHS Student Success Coordinator.